JOIN US IN OUR MISSION IN SUPPORTING GLOBAL EXCHANGE

 I like to create opportunities for young people.

 I love to travel and explore new places.

 IT DOES NOT TAKE EXPERIENCE TO BECOME A LOCAL COORDINATOR BUT THE DESIRE TO ENRICH THE LIVES OF THOSE NEAR YOU, AND THOSE FAR AWAY WAITING TO DISCOVER THE USA.

 One of the LCs most important roles is matching students with host families.
 LCs interview prospective host families, learning about their interests and lifestyles, then guide them through the placement process.
 The LC remains in contact throughout the school year for support and questions.

-Living in a new place with a different culture and language can be unnerving for young participants.
+Living in a new place in a different culture, new environment and different language can be unnerving for young participants.
 Through building bonds with students while they prepare for their journey, then greeting them on arrival, the LCs are the go-to resource on anything to do with the student’s daily life.

 A CULTURAL EXCHANGE AMBASSADOR

 The more engaged in the community, the more rewarding the experience is for everyone

 Cultural exchange is truly a shared activity.
 The more invested and engaged the community, the more rewarding the experience is for everyone.
 LCs raise awareness, promoting the benefits of cultural exchange program to community leaders and media.
 The LC also prompts exchange by encouraging students to volunteer.